 Clergy Call for Justice and Equality

-Every two years, HRC's Religion and Faith Program brings more than 200 religious leaders from every U.S. state and every faith tradition to Washington, D.C., for Clergy Call for Justice and Equality.
-The leaders lobby their members of Congress to pass legislation to advance LGBT equality.
-The two-day event includes a plenary conference, an interfaith celebration, a press conference, and hundreds of clergy meetings with their members of Congress.
+In 2007, 2009 and 2011, HRC's Religion and Faith Program brought more than 200 religious leaders from every U.S. state and every faith tradition to Washington, D.C., for Clergy Call for Justice and Equality.
+The leaders lobbied their members of Congress to pass legislation to advance LGBT equality.
+The two-day event included a plenary conference, an interfaith celebration, a press conference, and hundreds of clergy meetings with their members of Congress.

 Advocating for All Families